What are natural gas futures?

 The primary risk of trading natural gas futures is that the price will go against the trader’s position.
 Having a risk management plan that includes stop losses or a trailing stop, along with appropriate trade sizing can help reduce your financial exposure.

-As it is a global marketplace, it is important to keep abreast of economic activity and news that may affect and influence natural gas futures including supply and demand data, US dollar index directional trend, and international and domestic energy reports.
+In our global marketplace, it’s important to keep informed of economic activity and news that may affect and influence natural gas futures, including supply and demand data, USD index directional trend, and international and domestic energy reports.

 Tips to keep in mind especially for newer futures traders include: